carlosperate/arm-none-eabi-gcc-py-package/README.md

 <img src="https://github.com/user-attachments/assets/86be2c45-f2e5-4f01-9fc6-c3a6f9c040e0" alt="But Why meme" align="right" width="15%">

-With tools like CMake and Ninja already available via PyPI, this package adds to the ecosystem a compiler for embedded development.
+With build tools like CMake and Ninja already available via PyPI, this package adds to the ecosystem a compiler for embedded development.
-This makes it possible to manage embedded project tooling entirely through Python packaging.
+This makes it possible to manage embedded project tooling entirely through Python packaging tools like `pip` and `uv`.

 And while Python packaging is far from perfect, it provides some advantages: